Axel-ex/Rust-Weather-Station/README.md

 ## About

 The **Rust Weather Station** is a fully-featured weather monitoring system built using Rust and embedded hardware components.
 Designed to be reliable, this project leverages the power of Rust for embedded systems to gather real-time environmental data such as temperature, humidity, pressure, wind speed, wind direction, and rainfall.
 The gathered data is then published to an MQTT server, making it accessible for further use.

-The weather station integrates several sensors using I2C protocol and handles data communication over Wi-Fi.
-This project showcases how Rust can be utilized for low-level hardware interaction, real-time data processing, and IoT applications.

 <div align="center">
     <img src="demo.jpg" width="50%" />
 </div>